DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v8/readme.md

 5. User level is determined based on balance between limitations and capabilities
 6. System attempts to match a predefined profile
 7. If no profile matches → fallback diagnostic is generated
-8. Sentence connectors are selected dynamically based on current narrative state
+8. Sentence connectors are selected dynamically based on previously constructed output (narrative state)
 9. Additional observations are appended in structured sections

 ---